3 Questions to Change the Way You See Your Finances

 THE THREE MOST IMPORTANT QUESTIONS IN YOUR FINANCIAL PLAN

-Before I give them to you, let it be known that I ain't no philosopher.
-I didn't come up with these brilliant questions, though I have implemented them, watching them bring substantial improvement to my own financial plan and those of others.
-These questions come from George Kinder, the leader of what I guess you could call the "life planning approach" in personal finance.
+Before I give them to you, let it be known that I am no philosopher.
+I didn't come up with these brilliant questions, though I have used them, watching them bring substantial improvement to my own financial plan and those of others.
+These questions come from a man named George Kinder, who started what I guess you could call the "life planning approach" to personal finance.

 These three sequential questions are designed to be incredibly powerful in helping you cut right to the heart of what your values and priorities really are.

-If you'll be wise enough to actually take 20 minutes of undivided attention to ponder and write down your answers to these questions, it could change your life (dramatic, I know).
+If you actually take 20 minutes of undivided attention to ponder and write down your answers to these questions, it could change your life (dramatic, I know).
 At the very least, it could change the way you set your financial goals!

 Here the questions: